So you want to learn how to start a bullet journal.

 There are many note taking apps out there that can help you reach your goals.
 Though lots of times they aren’t as effective as a simple notebook and pen approach that you can physically hold.
 If you’d really like to check out bullet journaling apps, then GoodNotes is a great option.
 They have built in bullet journal templates that are perfect for a tablet and more.

-What is the best bullet journal for bullet journaling?
+What is the best bullet journal out there?

 First things first: you need a trusty bullet journal notebook for your ideas.
 Yes, you can definitely start your bullet journal with a simple wide ruled spiral notebook and a pencil.